flojoy-ai/docs/docs/instruments-database/Power Supplies/Keysight-E3631A/Keysight-E3631A.md

 ---
-title: Connecting to Keysight E3631A by HP in Python
+title: Connecting to Keysight (Agilent) E3631A by HP in Python
-sidebar_label: Keysight E3631A
+sidebar_label: Keysight (Agilent) E3631A
 description: E3631A 80W Triple Output Power Supply, 6V, 5A & ±25V, 1A
 keywords: [power supplies, HP, InstrumentKit]
 slug: /instruments-database/power-supplies/hp/keysight-e3631a